List on Bids44 →

 Seller’s Guide — How to Maximize Your Maruti Wagon R Resale

 Check and Top Up All Fluids.
 Ensure engine oil, coolant, brake fluid, and washer fluid are at appropriate levels.
-It shows attention to detail and that the car is mechanically sound.
+This shows the car is ready to drive and has been maintained.
+Also, ensure all electricals (AC, power windows, music system, all lights) are in perfect working order.

 Final Verdict — Should You Buy or Sell in 2026?